 Toluse Olorunnipa

-Toluse “Tolu” Olorunnipa is a Pulitzer Prize-winning journalist, author and entrepreneur serving as the White House Bureau Chief for the Washington Post.
+Toluse “Tolu” Olorunnipa is a Pulitzer Prize-winning journalist, author and entrepreneur who works as a staff writer for The Atlantic.
+Previously, he was the White House Bureau Chief for the Washington Post.

-He is the co-author of His Name is George Floyd: One Man’s Life and the Struggle for Racial Justice, winner of the 2023 Pulitzer Prize for General Nonfiction and a finalist for the National Book Award.
+He is the co-author of His Name is George Floyd: One Man’s Life and the Struggle for Racial Justice, winner of the 2023 Pulitzer Prize for General Nonfiction and a finalist for the National Book Award, LA Times Book Award and Lukas Prize.
 He has edited several books and also wrote a personal finance guide for Millennials navigating the Great Recession.

 Toluse studied sociology at Stanford University, has been an adjunct professor at Northwestern University and has spoken across the country on a wide variety of issues.